-- to the credit risk of an issuer - to the credit risk on CDS indices
+- · to the credit risk of an issuer - · to the credit risk on CDS indices

-As CDS may be used for exposure to credit risk or to hedge the sub-fund's credit risk, the use of indices for this purpose could result in transactions which, on a line-by-line basis, could be considered as arbitrage (hedging of the sub-fund's overall credit risk by issuers, parent companies, subsidiaries or other entities not present in the sub-fund).
-The percentage of the Sub-fund's assets corresponding to the use of credit derivatives is between 0% and 20%.
+As CDS may be used for exposure to credit risk or to hedge the sub-fund's credit risk, the use of indices for this purpose could result in transactions which, on a holding by holding basis, could be likened to arbitrage (hedging of the sub-fund's overall credit risk by issuers, parent companies, subsidiaries or other entities not present in the sub-fund).
+The percentage of the sub-fund's net assets exposed to credit derivatives is between 0% and 20%.